A. Paul's trouble in Asia.

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.

 a.
-Father of mercies and God of all comfort: Paul opens this letter by praising the God who has shown so much mercy and comfort to Paul.
-We get the feeling that Paul knows the mercy and comfort of God on a first-person basis.
+Father of mercies and God of all comfort: Paul opens this letter by praising the God who gives so much mercy and comfort to the apostle and all believers.
+We get the feeling that Paul knows the mercy and comfort of God on a first-hand basis.

 i.
-The word all comfort in this passage is the Greek word paraklesis.
+The words all comfort in this passage come from the ancient Greek word paraklesis.
 The idea behind this word for comfort in the New Testament is always more than soothing sympathy.
 It has the idea of strengthening, of helping, of making strong.
-The idea behind this word is communicated by the Latin word for comfort (fortis), which also means, “brave.”
+The idea behind this word is communicated by the Latin word for comfort (fortis), which also means "brave."

 ii.
 "Here was a man, who never knew but what he might be dead the next day, for his enemies were many, and cruel, and mighty; and yet he spent a great part of his time in praising and blessing God."
 (Spurgeon)

 c.
-That we may be able to comfort those who are in any trouble: One great purpose of God in comforting us is so that we can bring comfort to others.
-God’s comfort can be given and received through others.
+That we may be able to comfort those who are in any trouble: One great purpose of God in comforting us is to enable us to bring comfort to others.
+God's comfort can be given and received through others.

 i.
-Often, we never receive the comfort God wants to give us, because He wants to give it to us through another person.
-Pride often keeps us from revealing our needs to others, so we never receive the comfort God would give us through them.
+Often, we never receive the comfort God wants to give us through another person.
+Pride keeps us from revealing our needs to others, so we never receive the comfort God would give us through them.

 ii.
 "Even spiritual comforts are not given us for our use alone; they, like all the gifts of God, are given that they may be distributed, or become instruments of help to others.
 A minister's trials and comforts are permitted and sent for the benefit of the Church.
 What a miserable preacher must he be who has all his divinity by study and learning, and nothing by experience!"
 (Clarke)